Nordln/EasydiffusionWiki/Writing-prompts.md

 `girl on a swing, green grass, pink trousers`

-Stable Diffusion only takes 75 "tokens" into account.
-A token can be an entire word, but some long words can also count as two or more tokens.
-Each digit of a number is a token, so `1920s` counts as 5 tokens.

 Due to the way Stable Diffusion was trained, there are a few words that often improve the quality of images, e.g. `highly detailed` or `trending on artstation`:

 ![image](https://user-images.githubusercontent.com/5852422/196815094-2a3d075e-a641-43b2-a773-26ebbd249fb7.png)